Robinlovelace/energy-cycling/modelling-4-policy-abstract.md

 All Party Parliamentary Cycling Groups' Get Britain Cycling report (APPCG 2013).
-The APPCG report provides general guidance on what would be needed for a radical modal shift to active travel (including the prerequisite of a minimum of £10 per head spent on cycling per year and a target of 25% of all trips made by bike by 2050) but provides little detail about the precise set of interventions that would make this transition happen.
+The APPCG report provides general guidance on what would be needed for a radical modal shift to active travel (including the prerequisite of a minimum of 10 pounds per head spent on cycling per year and a target of 25% of all trips made by bike by 2050) but provides little detail about the precise set of interventions that would make this transition happen.
 This research project aims to provide a more